Omeesha28/Project_1/README.md

 -	We have executed filters on the data for charging stations located in Bellevue, Bothell, Seattle, Vancouver, and Redmond, WA and storeed it in the relevant variables.

 #### Pie Chart:
--A pie chart is created to visualize the distribution of charging speeds for the selected top 5 cities with the greatest population of electric vehicles.
+- A pie chart is created to visualize the distribution of charging speeds for the selected top 5 cities with the greatest population of electric vehicles.
 - A pie chart was also created to show charger distribution for the selected top 5 cities with the greatest population of electric vehicles.
--	The charging_speed_counts variable stores the count of each charging speed category in the filtered data.
--	The pie chart is created using Matplotlib with labeled slices, colors, and other styling options.

 #### Map Plot:
-- A map plot using hvplot.points is created to display the availability of charging stations on a map for top selected cities.
+- A map plot using hvplot.points is created to display the availability of charging stations near the selected cities on a map.

 #### Analysis:
-- The analysis shows that overall the top 5 cities has slow chargers. ....
+- The analysis shows that overall the top 5 cities have more than 60% of slow chargers.
+Based on the data, we think that the cities need more fast chargers as it would not be sustainable if there were more electric cars registered per city.

-### Sub-QUESTION 3 ANALYSIS: Question 3: What are the most popular car models in the selected cities have federal rebate?
+### Sub-QUESTION 3 ANALYSIS: Question 3: What are the most popular car models in the selected cities and do they have federal incentive?
 #### Reading Data:
 -	The data is read from a CSV file and stored in the tax_rebate_per_model_compressed_df Dataframe.